Phase I of the Program

 After completion of the initial six weeks, each resident will be reviewed by staff and senior residents.
 The areas of review will include spiritual growth, personal responsibility, compliance with rules and regulations, trust, willingness, and active recovery.
 These areas will be addressed to determine where additional improvement is needed and to determine if the resident will be approved to move into Phase II of the program.
 In phase 2, residents will begin to take on more responsibility and will have the opportunity to build more and more trust.
 Our hope is that they will successfully be able to share what experience in active recovery they have had so far with another person.
 We believe that the student doesn’t truly learn the lesson until he becomes the teacher.

 Traditional leadership generally involves the accumulation and exercise of power by one at the “top of the pyramid.”
 By comparison, the servant-leader shares power, puts the needs of others first and helps people develop and perform as highly as possible.
 We teach and encourage the men to have a servant leadership attitude.

 Be still in the presence of the LORD, and wait patiently for him to act.
 Don’t worry about evil people who prosper or fret about their wicked schemes.

 Phase III of the Program

-Beginning January 2019, the BCRC program will offer an additional 4 weeks called Phase III.
+The BCRC program now offers an additional 4 weeks called Phase III.
 During this time each resident will have an opportunity to spend more time developing their exit strategy to encourage a heightened sense of confidence in their recovery.
-We know that initializing a smart “follow through” is very important to implement all that you have learned during our program into the rest of your life.
+We know that initializing a well-planned “follow through” is very important to implement all that you have learned during our program into the rest of your life.